ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ---

-# Why Compose Multiplatform?

-^ Let’s explore what makes Compose Multiplatform a compelling option.

-^ TODO Recomposition, strong skipping, automatic invalidation

-^ TODO Downsides: remember not default, must consider expensive computations

-^ TODO rememberSaveable()
+# But Why?

+^ As engineers it's our job to know what tools are available

+^ Benefits and drawbacks to each solution

+^ What may or may not fit with our existing landscape

 ---